 Superintendent Dr Eric Sands says: “We have students from 77 different nationalities and faculty representing 15 different countries.
 So, when hiring for SAIS, we’re not only looking for the best teachers but also complement the blend of needs that we have here as a result of the different nationalities.”

-The school’s second Grade 12 cohort of 59 students graduated from the IBDP in 2018 with an average score of 32.2; the previous year’s score was 33.6.
+The school’s third Grade 12 cohort graduated from the IBDP in 2019 with an average score of 31; the previous year’s score was 32.2.
 This is higher than the global average, but short of Singapore’s highest performing schools.
-The AP cohort in 2018 achieved an average score of 3.31 out of 5.
+The AP cohort in 2019 achieved an average score of 3.58 out of 5.

-86% of students received the top two universities of their choice, and they went on to study at universities in the US, UK, Canada, Netherlands, Australia, Singapore, Switzerland, Spain, India, Japan and the Philippines.
+90% of students were accepted to their first or second choice university.
+Students went on to study at universities in the US, UK, Canada, Netherlands, Australia, Singapore, Switzerland, Spain, India, Japan and the Philippines.

 Conveniently located in central Singapore, the main campus is a short drive from most expat communities, and the Early Learning Village is only a ten-minute drive away.
 First-class facilities across the school’s two campuses include three swimming pools, two rooftop tennis courts, an all-weather sports field, two rock climbing walls, two indoor sports arenas, and a golf academy.
 There’s also an Innovation Centre, makerspace and 500-seat Reagan Theatre equipped with an LED backdrop screen.